mdsol/Medidata.ZipkinTracerModule/README.md

 </parameters>
 ```

-#### Config transformations for HttpModule package
+#### Additional configuration for HttpModule package

 1) web.config

-The following will be added to add the httpModule to your project.
-Please don't modify this.
+The following should be added to add the httpModule to your project.

  ```
   <system.webServer>